Pollak: Bari Weiss Hurts Fight Against Antisemitism with Anti-Trump Smears | Breitbart

 Tapper, and Weiss, transformed Trump into that Jew, perpetually facing absurd accusations by those whose minds are already made up.

 It is worth noting that Weiss works for the New York Times, which has been in trouble repeatedly in recent months for tolerating antisemitism on its editorial page and among its senior editorial staff.
-Weiss has little to say about that, except to say that an antisemitic cartoon depicting Israel’s Prime Minister Benjamin Netanyahu as a dachshund with a Jewish star, leading a blind President Trump, was run “mistakenly.”
+Weiss has little to say about that, though she does say an antisemitic cartoon depicting Israel’s Prime Minister Benjamin Netanyahu as a dachshund with a Jewish star, leading a blind President Trump, was run “mistakenly.”
 No such benefit of the doubt for Trump.

 Predictably, Weiss also cites Trump’s comments in August 2017 about the riots in Charlottesville, Virginia: “You also had some very fine people on both sides.”